dyluth/votes/README.md

 there is code that can talk to the official parliament api, but so far we have not needed this

 ## gpt
-this is the package that talks to chatGPT and uses it to classify mesages using the policies from publicwhip - it was built quickly and could certainly do with some love
+this is the package that talks to chatGPT and uses it to classify mesages using the policies from publicwhip
-- also the prompt is probably suboptimal, but seems to work well enough for the moment.